rendezvous14/test-challenges-web/README.md

 #### Mission
 - [ ] Follow the requirement on both Web UI and API testing
-- [ ] Write the automate test scripts the execution the test cases.
+- [ ] Write automation scripts and make sure the test cases execute correctly.
-- [ ] Compose the README how to setup the tool and run the test automation scripts (deponds on your submittion tools).
-Let's say we would like to share it to anyone who doesn't have background.
+- [ ] Compose the README of the required set up and how to run your test automation scripts (depends on tools/framework you submitted).
+  Let's say we would like to share it to anyone who does not have background.

 🤖 **Feel free to use any language or scripts which is easy for you.